Alberto Mina

-Alberto Mina (born May 2, 1982) is a Brazilian mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.
+Alberto Mina (born May 2, 1982) is a Brazilian mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship (UFC).

 Biography

 A native of Campina Grande in northeast Brazil, Mina began his career at the age of 5, when his parents decided to make him learn some sport for being very active as a kid.
 He started training Judo, being taught by an old friend of the family, the master Roberto Fialho.
 Since a very young age, Alberto started being noticed because of his competitiveness and sense of discipline inside the dojo.

-The city and the gym where he was based was the perfect environment to develop his ability.
-Campina Grande, has a huge tradition in martial arts.
-Mina's sensei, Roberto Fialho, is a direct disciple of the great Ivan Gomes, a man who competed all over the world in the early Vale-Tudo era during the 1950s until the late 1970s with a non-official record of 600 fights with 570 victories and 30 draws, having never lost a fight.
+The city and the gym where he was based proved to be a good environment to develop his ability.
+Campina Grande, has a decorated tradition in martial arts.
+Mina's sensei, Roberto Fialho, is a direct disciple of the great Ivan Gomes, a man who competed all over the world in the early Vale-Tudo era during the 1950s until the late 1970s with a non-official record of 600 fights with 576 victories and 24 draws, having never lost a fight.
 Roberto Fialho is a coral belt (red and white belt) in Judo and Black belt in Jiu-Jitsu.
 He was the coach of a lot of the city's best fighters like the four-time Olympic judoka Edinanci Silva.
 Fialho himself was a World Black Belt Senior Champion in 2001 and Bronze Medal in 2006.